miyaeawill/TESTING/README.md

 # TESTING
 This will contains all of my Software Testing Projects
-- I am most comfortable with Jira so many of my example may include it however I also know how to use other project management and issue tracking softwares.
+- I am most comfortable with Jira so many of my example may include screenshots.
+I also know how to use other project management and issue tracking softwares including I know how to make one on github.
 - Why I believe software testing and qa analyst are important:

     ~ Software testing and QA analyst roles are critical because they ensure that applications perform as expected, meet user needs, and function without critical errors.
 By identifying bugs early, QA helps reduce costly rework and improves overall product reliability.